How To Improve Your Customer Communications

-Competition for customers in the trades business is currently harder than ever with homeowners and landlords alike feeling the pinch and being careful about where and with who they spend their money.
+Competition for customers in the trades business is currently harder than ever as homeowners and landlords alike are feeling the pinch and being careful about where and with who they spend their money.

 The Value Of Good Communication As A Trades Business

-Being confident in your customer communications goes further than being the winning quote at the start of the project through.
+Being confident in your customer communications goes further than being the winning quote at the start of the project.

-It can also determine the long-term success or failure of your trades business with research showing:
+It can also be a factor in the long-term success or failure of your trades business.
+Research shows that:

 - More than half of customers will cancel a planned job due to poor customer service and communications